- Home

 First Nations Strategy 2024-28: A plan for reframing relationships

-The First Nations Strategy will transform State Library by reframing relationships with Aboriginal peoples and Torres Strait Islander peoples, cultures, knowledge and stories.
-As a library of influence and one of Queensland's key collecting and memory institution, it is important to have an overarching and coordinated approach to truth-telling, our collection commitments, and delivery of First Nations initiatives.
-This Strategy represents our commitment to the First Nations peoples and communities of this state.
+The First Nations Strategy will guide State Library to reframe and strengthen relationships with Aboriginal and Torres Strait Islander peoples, cultures, knowledge and stories.
+As a library of influence and key collecting and memory institution, we need a coordinated approach to truth-telling, collection practices and First Nations initiatives.
+This Strategy reflects our commitment to First Nations peoples and communities across Queensland.

-State Library has a responsibility to collect and preserve a comprehensive record of Queensland's cultural and documentary heritage, including a reflection of First Nations perspectives.
-By committing to recognising, listening to and respecting the expertise and advice of Aboriginal peoples and Torres Strait Islander peoples, State Library collections, programs and initiatives will share diverse Queensland histories and actively encourage respectful and meaningful engagement.
+State Library is responsible for preserving Queensland’s cultural and documentary heritage, including First Nations perspectives.
+By listening to and respecting Aboriginal and Torres Strait Islander expertise, our collections, programs and initiatives will share diverse histories and foster meaningful engagement.

 State Library of Queensland's Journey

-This painting is contemporary artist Chern'ee Sutton of the Kalkadoon people's interpretation of State Library’s commitment to strong relationships, stories, culture, truth and healing with Queensland’s Aboriginal and Torres Strait Islander peoples.
+The artwork in the First Nations Strategy document is by contemporary artist Chern'ee Sutton of the Kalkadoon people.
+It is an interpretation of State Library’s commitment to strong relationships, stories, culture, truth and healing with Queensland’s Aboriginal and Torres Strait Islander peoples.

 State Library will focus on 8 strategic objectives over the life of our First Nations Strategy.